nvuillam/npm-groovy-lint/README.md

 # CONFIGURATION

-Define a file named **.groovylintrc.js** (or .json or .YAML, or include in a property groovyLintConfig in package.json)
+Define a file named **.groovylintrc.json** (or .js or .YAML, or include in a property groovyLintConfig in package.json)

 Format :

-- extends: Name of a base configuration ([`recommended`](https://github.com/nvuillam/npm-groovy-lint/blob/master/.groovylintrc-recommended.js) or [`all`](https://github.com/nvuillam/npm-groovy-lint/blob/master/.groovylintrc-all.js))
+- extends: Name of a base configuration ([`recommended`](https://github.com/nvuillam/npm-groovy-lint/blob/master/.groovylintrc-recommended.json) or [`all`](https://github.com/nvuillam/npm-groovy-lint/blob/master/.groovylintrc-all.json))
 - rules: List of rules definition, following format `"RuleSection.RuleName": ruleParameters` or `"RuleName": ruleParameters`
-    - "RuleSection.RuleName": any of the [available rules](https://codenarc.github.io/CodeNarc/codenarc-rule-index.html)
+    - "RuleSection.RuleName": any of the **[CodeNarc rules](https://codenarc.github.io/CodeNarc/codenarc-rule-index.html)**
     - ruleParameters: can be just a severity override ( `"off"`, `"error"`, `"warning"`, `"info"` ) , or a property list :
         - severity : off,error,warning,info
         - enabled : true (default) or false